dannyperson/hiphop/README.md

 ### Running HipHop

-Run at least once to install dependencies all the node modules:
+Run at least once to install all the node dependencies:

 	$ npm install

 Then you can launch HipHop with:

 	$ grunt run

 _Note that `grunt build` has to be done at least once before this._